 The various grants provide funding for the Homeless Services Program Manager and the Homeless Outreach Worker.
 The Outreach position was added during the 2020/2021 program year.
-The housing staff work with any individuals or families who are literally homeless or at imminent risk of homelessness at the time of entry and help people stabilize their housing needs by providing them with resources and access to housing programs.
+The housing staff work with any individuals or families who are literally homeless and help people stabilize their housing needs by providing them with resources and access to housing programs.
 In addition, the housing staff are able to set up emergency shelter providing people with an immediate and safe place to sleep at night.